Taugeshtu/so-sorcery/README.md

 - User context control is more important than log-style chat memory
 - Good prompting beats long conversations

+Therefore, Sorcery is:
+- a sea of knowledge
+- a sea of work
+- a collection of agents and tools to tackle both, and
+- user-informed orchestration of the process

 ---

 ## Requirements